lib/policies/user_settings_policy.rb

-Assume we have to write a few policy objects.
-They can look like this following one:
+Assume we have a policy object like this:

 # lib/policies/user_settings_policy.rb